wraafum/skb8czerwca/README.md

 ## Saves

-Game progress is stored in `localStorage` under the key `succubusCorruptionGameSave_v1.2`.
-The save loads automatically whenever the page is opened again from the same origin.
-Clearing your browser data or using private browsing will start a new game.
+Game progress is stored in `localStorage` under the key `succubusCorruptionGameSave_v1.3`.
+The save file now includes a version number for future migrations.

 ## Development Notes